It’s easy to lose interest in life when you’re bedridden.

 22. Set Up A Fairy Garden

-Set up a fairy garden in a corner of the room for them to enjoy.
+Set up a fairy garden in the corner of the room for them to enjoy.
 Make up stories about the fairies and what their lives mugh be like.

 23. Work on a Craft Project Together

-There are many easy crafts that can be done at home.
+Many easy crafts can be done at home.
 Some ideas include making a suncatcher, making a birdhouse, making potholders or creating a garland.
-These crafts are not only easy to do, but they can also be enjoyed by seniors and their families.
+These crafts are easy to do, and seniors and their families can enjoy them.

 24. Have Them Teach You Knitting or Crochet or Embroidery